-The other car was gone from the lot, and when they went into the room, there was a note on Charlie's pillow, written in Marla's big, loopy handwriting.
+\mathbf{T} he other car was gone from the lot, and when they went into the room, there was a note on Charlie's pillow, written in Marla's big, loopy handwriting.

-We're meeting for dinner at 6:30, and then going to you-know-where!
-She had written.
-See you two soon; don't forget about the rest of us!
-XOXO Marla She had drawn a smiley face and a heart below her name.
+We're meeting for dinner at 6:30, and then going to you-knowwhere! she had written.
+See you two soon-don't forget about the rest of us!
+XOXO Marla

+She had drawn a smiley face and a heart below her name.
 Charlie smiled to herself, folding the note and slipping it into her pocket without showing it to John.

-"What does it say?"
-He asked.
+"What does it say?" he asked.

-"We have to meet them at the diner in-" she checked her watch.
-"An hour."
+"We have to meet them at the diner in"-she checked her watch -"an hour."
 John nodded.
-He was still standing in the door, waiting for something.
+He was still standing in the doorway, waiting for something.
 "What?"
 Charlie said.